 Luckily, a few other groups of researchers have specifically looked at this question.
 Some of the better examples include a (freely available) review by Hermanides et al (2012) which considered a number of studies of epidural, not just in childbirth, and concluded that the overall failure rate was around 30%.
 This isn’t necessarily the most helpful figure though, because it doesn’t just apply to women in labour, but to all people having epidurals, which means a lot of people who are very ill and having surgery.
 Two retrospective studies that were included in that review did focus on evaluating epidurals in labouring women, and these found failure rates of 13.1% (Eappen et al 1988) and 14% (Pan et al 2004), although (as above) they each used different criteria for measuring success.

-Those figures have been challenged more recently by a study by Thangamuthu et al (2013) who, in consultation with a group of consultant anaesthetists, created a standardised definition (thus addressing some of the problems mentioned above, although some uncertainty will always remain) and used this to measure the epidural failure rate within a large UK hospital Trust.
+Those figures were challenged by a study by Thangamuthu et al (2013).
+In consultation with a group of consultant anaesthetists, they created a standardised definition.
+This addressed some of the problems mentioned above, although some uncertainty will always remain.Then, they used this to measure the epidural failure rate within a large UK hospital Trust.
 Their standardised tool used several means of measuring epidural success/failure which included asking women for their own assessment at a follow-up visit.
-(This is a great idea, though it is interesting to note Thangamuthu et al’s (2013) concern that even women who have to have their epidurals resited several times sometimes still describe it as successful.
+This is a great idea, though it is interesting to note Thangamuthu et al’s (2013) concern: even women who have to have their epidurals resited several times sometimes still describe it as successful.
 An anaesthetist or midwife might not consider that to be successful.

 Anim-Somuah M, Smyth RMD, Jones L. Epidural versus non-epidural or no analgesia in labour.
 Cochrane Database of Systematic Reviews 2011, Issue 12.
 Art.
 No.: CD000331.
 DOI: 10.1002/14651858.CD000331.pub3.